LP-CDF/AMi_Image_Analysis/README.md

 It is recommended to create a virtual environment for python (see INSTALL.txt)

-Download the latest released version and gunzip it or clone this repository with git clone https://github.com/LP-CDF/AMi_Image_Analysis AMi_Image_Analysis.
+Download the latest released version and decompress it or clone this repository with git clone https://github.com/LP-CDF/AMi_Image_Analysis AMi_Image_Analysis.
 Then follow the instructions in INSTALL.txt